apache/accumulo-access/SPECIFICATION.md

 # AccessExpression Specification

 This document specifies the format of an Apache Accumulo AccessExpression.
-An AccessExpression is an encoding of a boolean expression of the attributes that an entity is required to have to access a particular piece of data.
+An AccessExpression is an encoding of a boolean expression that defines the attributes an entity requires to access specific data.

 ## Concepts

-* AccessExpression - a boolean expression of attributes required to access an object (e.g. Key/Value pair in Accumulo).
+* AccessExpression - A boolean expression detailing the attributes needed to access an object (e.g. Key/Value pair in Accumulo).
-* Authorizations - a set of attributes, typically attributed to the entity trying to access an object.
+* Authorizations - A set of attributes, typically attributed to the entity trying to access an object.
-* AccessEvaluator - An object that determines if the entity can access the object using the entity's Authorizations and the objects AccessExpression.
+* AccessEvaluator - An object that determines if an entity can access an object based on the entity's Authorizations and the object's AccessExpression.

 ## Syntax